 Sure, a more aggressive diet can achieve weight loss in a shorter amount of time, but research and experience have shown that there are limitations to how deep of deficit you can go before it causes serious damage to your metabolism.
 For men, this is generally around 1500 calories a day, and for women, around 1200.

-You see, after a while, your body WILL adjust to this new lower level of calories and increased cardio.
-Our bodies are smart and they will now start to maintain at this new intake and expenditure level.
+No matter the amount you decrease by, after a while, your body will recognize this decrease and adjust to this new lower level of calories.
+Our bodies are smart and they will now start to maintain (instead of continuing to lose) at this new intake.
 When this stall happens, you will no longer see progress unless you continue to decrease your calories or increase your activity level.

-That is the problem with drastically reducing calories and significantly increasing calories initially.
-You have no wiggle room when weight loss has stalled and changes need to be made.
+That is exactly the problem with drastically reducing calories initially.
+You have no wiggle room when weight loss has stalled and you still want more progress to be made.

 4. Just because it’s “healthy” doesn’t mean it’s always the best option to choose.